Director: John Carpenter

 Review Author: Tony

-If I’m being completely honest I could have just reviewed John Carpenter films for this year’s horror season.
+If I’m being honest, I could have just reviewed John Carpenter films for this year’s horror season.
 Not only is he the best horror director ever, he’s also one of my favourite directors personally.
-While I’ve said that horror films were never my cup of tea (well anything outside of thethe 80’s), Carpenter and Craven have always been exceptions.
-Narrowing down which Carpenter film to review was no easy task but in the end, I had to pick my favourite film of his, The Thing.
+While I’ve said that horror films were never my cup of tea (well anything outside of the 80s), Carpenter and Wes Craven have always been exceptions.
+Narrowing down which Carpenter film to review was no easy task, but I had to pick my favourite film of his, The Thing.

-When released in 1982, John Carpenters The Thing was slated by critics being labeled as moronic and repulsive, and while everyone is entitled to their own opinion and all should, for the most part, be respected, how wrong they were.
+When released in 1982, critics slated The Thing.
+The film was called moronic and repulsive, and while everyone is entitled to their own opinion, how wrong they were.
 Many believe the icy reception The Thing received was due to it being released so shortly after the feel good, family classic, E.T.
 While both films share the same genre (science fiction) and both have an extraterrestrial, the similarities end there.
-It took nearly ten years for The Thing to finally receive the recognition it deserved and it now stands as one of the scariest films ever made.
+It took nearly ten years for The Thing to receive the recognition it deserved and it now stands as one of the scariest and most respected horror movie’s ever made.

 The titular monster is both repulsive and horrifying, the practical effects still hold up today and are just as stomach churning as ever.
 The monsters ability to assimilate living organisms makes it one of the most terrifying and unpredictable movie monsters to ever grace the silver screen.
 Carpenter doesn’t just have us asking where could the monster be but also who could the monster be.

 Carpenter expertly builds both paranoia and suspense through the film’s location and setting.
-Due to the unforgiving Antarctic conditions, abandoning the facility is not an option.
+Due to the unforgiving Antarctic conditions, simply abandoning the facility is not an option.
 Instead, the crew must remain and flush out the creature themselves in their cramped, claustrophobic research facility.
 The cast superbly displays the distrust and paranoia anyone would feel in this setting, quickly pointing fingers and losing control of the situation.
-Kurt Russell is at his career best as anti-hero MacReady, the gruff, hard-drinking, helicopter pilot turned alien puncher.
+Kurt Russell is at his career best as anti-hero, Macready, the gruff, hard-drinking helicopter pilot turned alien puncher.

-Amidst all the paranoia, gore and tentacles is a minimalist yet unforgettable soundtrack by the legendary Ennio Morricone.
-While the last few years has certainly seen a major resurgence in the synthesizer, it still has nothing on the 80’s especially with a genius like Morricone behind it.
-Last years The Hateful Eight directed by Tarantino had three unreleased tracks from The Thing’s soundtrack.
+Amidst all the paranoia, gore and tentacles is a minimalist yet unforgettable soundtrack by the legendary composer Ennio Morricone.
+The last few years has certainly seen a major resurgence in the synthesizer in film scores, it still has nothing on the 80s especially with a genius like Morricone behind it.
+Recently, The Hateful Eight directed by Tarantino had three unreleased tracks from The Thing’s soundtrack.

 Also, you may have heard of a prequel to the film which was released in 2011.
 Save yourself the disappointment and just watch this film again.